ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="what-are-microsoft-sql-server-trace-flags"></a>
 ## What are Microsoft SQL Server Trace Flags?
-Trace Flags are settings that in some way or another alters the behavior of various SQL Server functions: [MSDN ms188396]
+Trace Flags are settings that in some way or another alters the behavior of various SQL Server functions: [Docs Trace Flags]

 <a id="how-do-i-turn-trace-flags-on-and-off"></a>